OP-TED/epo-tools/readme.md

 ## App

-it contains an application to generate plantUML,
+it contains an application to compare two conceptual models and more

 ```sh
 npm run dev